Edgeview’s New Foundations Pricing

 Corporate Culture – ‘the day to day working culture’ of an organisation is a major aspect of successfully entrenching exceptional productivity across the organisation as a ‘new way to work’.

 The Discovery Workshop will uncover the organisation’s current working culture.
 We discuss, analyse, change and develop a Corporate Culture that leads employees to a new level of effectiveness.
-The new working culture will be one that focuses on results.
-This is not a fast process – we need to change one person at a time.
+The new working culture will focus on results.

 The organisation will thrive when all employees are focussed on the organisation’s strategy and tactics, knowing they are personally accountable for achieving the targeted results.